-Although preference will be given to senior graduate students from surrounding institutions within a four-hour drive or train ride, we strongly encourage applicants from areas further afield to submit strong applications.
+Although preference will be given to senior graduate students from surrounding institutions within a four-hour drive or train ride, we strongly encourage students from areas further afield to submit strong applications.
 In addition, current postdocs in the first year of their postdoc position are encouraged to apply.

-Program at a Glance
+Program at A Glance

-- 9:00 –9:50 am: Arrival and breakfast
+- 9:30–9:50 am - Arrival and breakfast

-- 10:40–11:30 am: Professional development workshop
+- 10:40–11:30 am - Professional development workshop

-- 11:30 am–12:15 pm: One-on-one discussion with first faculty member
+- 11:30 am–12:15 pm - One-on-one sessions with faculty

-- 12:15–2:00 pm: Life at MSK: Postdoc panel (lunch session)
+- 12:15–2:00 pm - Life at MSK: Postdoc panel (lunch session)

-- 2:00–2:45 pm: One-on-one discussion with second faculty member
+- 2:00–2:45 pm - One-on-one sessions with faculty

-- 2:45–4:00 pm: Career insights from MSK faculty
+- 2:45–4:00 pm - Career insights from MSK: Faculty panel

-- 4:00–5:00 pm: Keynote and closing remarks
+- 4:00–5:00 pm - Keynote and closing remarks

-- 5:00–6:00 pm: Reception with MSK faculty and current postdocs
+- 5:00–6:00 pm - Reception with MSK faculty and postdocs